All About Epilepsy

 A person is diagnosed with epilepsy by a neurologist once they have experienced two or more seizures.
 They make this diagnosis after assessing the patients medical history and family history.

-Neurologists may recommend a variety of tests to diagnose epilepsy including:
+Neurologists and epileptologists may recommend a variety of tests to diagnose epilepsy including:

 – a complete physical and neurological exam.